 Substitute Sweet for Sweet

 Not all dessert is created equal.
 Make a conscious choice to give your body what it’s craving, but in a different dressing than it might have expected.
 Avoid the processed fats and sugars; make desserts from scratch instead of boxed mixes so that you can monitor how much sugar and oil goes into that batch of brownies (and consequently, into the bodies of your children and spouse!).
-Experiment with healthier sugar options.
+Experiment with healthier sugar options– like stevia, monk fruit sweetener, or maple syrup.

 Substitute all of your favorite or traditional desserts for similar recipes that are lower in sugars, fats, and calories.
-Instead of going straight for the chocolate fudge brownie, whip up a light, low-fat chocolate pudding made with skim milk.
 Instead of a pint of Ben and Jerry’s, make a fresh fruit smoothie with a spoonful of peanut butter or a green smoothie for a few added nutrients.
 Eat 100% fruit frozen popsicles instead of ice cream sandwiches, low-fat chocolate mousse made from baking chocolate and coconut milk instead of chocolate cake, and berries with whipped cream instead of cheesecake.
 Soon enough, your bodies will adapt to the changes and none of your children will even be able to remember (or even like) the excess amounts of sugar they used to eat.

 Eat Slowly